ecoz2/ecoz2-whale/README.md

 - [exerc04](exerc04): As exerc01 but with number of refinements iterations set to 120

-- [exerc05](exerc05): As exerc01 but with order of prediction P = 20
+- exerc05: As exerc01 but with order of prediction P = 20
-  according to rule of thumb P = 4 + f_s / 1000,
+  according to rule of thumb P = 4 + f<sub>s</sub> / 1000,
-  where the sampling frequency f_s is 16000 in our case.
+  where the sampling frequency f<sub>s</sub> is 16kHz in our case.
+    - [exerc05](exerc05a): Other parameters as in previous exercises

-- [exerc05b](exerc05b): As exerc05 but only considering classes with
-  at least 100 instances.
+    - [exerc05b](exerc05b): Only considering classes with at least 100 instances

-- [exerc05c](exerc05c): As exerc05 but only considering classes with
-  at least 200 instances.
+    - [exerc05c](exerc05c): Only considering classes with at least 200 instances